 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

 This project is owned by Sam and Boon Som, whose Karen families have a long history of working with and caring for elephants.
 Before joining the ‘Saddle Off’ program, it was a struggle to earn a living to provide for the elephants and the family.
-This often meant renting out their elephants to trekking camps that provided elephant riding and sometimes circus shows.
+This often meant leasing their elephants to trekking camps that provided elephant riding and sometimes circus shows.
 The condition of the elephants deteriorated after being away for several months.
 When the family heard about our concept of providing a natural home for elephants by offering ethical elephant tours they realized this was an opportunity to bring their elephants back home to their village.
-Since opening Karen Elephant Experience in 2015 they have been encouraged by how happy people are to come and see elephants living in their jungle home with the freedom to socialize, forage, and roam.
+Since opening Karen Elephant Experience in 2015 the Karen family has been encouraged by how happy people are seeing elephants living in their jungle home with the freedom to socialize, forage, and roam.
 As a result, the elephants have gained weight, their mood has improved, and their skin has taken on a healthy appearance.
 To provide for the elephants, they grow grass and buy fruit and vegetables from nearby farmers, which also helps to support the local community.